You know you need publicity to elevate your business, but you don't know where to start, right?

 From New York City to Miami, I’ve worked with some of the best in the industry, in front of the camera and behind the camera.
 After a decade of receiving terrible press releases and pitches, I decided to hang up my heels and makeup bag.
 I wanted to join “the other side” to do that job better.

 Since then, I’ve launched my own full-service public relations firm, Media Maven, and quickly earned clients coverage on the Today Show, the Rachael Ray Show, KTLA, in Forbes, the Chicago Tribune, Washington Post, Men's Fitness, Women's Running, Food & Wine, Entrepreneur, and many other media outlets.

 But not every entrepreneur can hand over a monthly retainer of a few thousand dollars to a PR firm or publicist.
 Solopreneurs, like you, need help too.
 With this coaching, inside knowledge, and hand holding course structure, your business is sure to become more visible.

 “I love all of your content.
 It’s so spot on and useful for people looking for media.”

--Christine Portela Calzadilla, Senior Producer at MSNBC
+-Christine Portela Calzadilla, Director of Operations at Univison

 “Christina was able to get us on Good Morning Washington and that snowballed into a huge spot on The Today Show and a story in Runner’s World, which happens to be our main audience!